Ladhowal train fire

-Officials later ruled out terrorism or sabotage, often the first suggestion in situations like this, instead reporting that a spark lit some spilled flammable liquid in the toilet of carriage number five, which was caught by the wind and ripped down the train.
+Officials later ruled out terrorism or sabotage, often the first suggestion in situations like this, instead reporting that a spark lit some spilt flammable liquid in the toilet of carriage number five, which was caught by the wind and ripped down the train.
 A later report claimed the fire originated in a bag of 'combustible materials', but did not elaborate on how it caught fire.